epicallan/Treq/README.md

 ```

-## Attribution

-Hreq makes use of some code from the Servant client libraries where it makes sense to do so.
-I am thankful to Servant-client maintainers.

 ### Documentation

 This README is tested by `markdown-unlit` to make sure the code builds.
 To keep _that_ happy, we do need a `main` in this file, so ignore the following :)